KingAkku/Sustainability-for-Future/SDG's in Classroom.md

 # Sustainability-for-Future

+**Module Overview:**
+This module will introduce students to the United Nations Sustainable Development Goals (SDGs), linking each goal to core scientific concepts.
+Through this module, students will learn how scientific knowledge and technological innovation contribute to solving global challenges such as climate change, poverty, inequality, and environmental degradation.

+**Unit 1: Environmental Sustainability (SDGs 6, 7, 13, 14, 15)**

 **SDG 7: Affordable and Clean Energy**

 Sustainable Development Goal (SDG) 7 aims to ensure access to affordable, reliable, sustainable and modern energy for all.